Fellows and Interns

 Applicants will be evaluated based on the quality of the proposed research project, academic standing, scholarly qualifications, and experience.
 The project’s compatibility with the Museum’s collections, facilities, staff, and programs will also be considered.
 A committee of curators and historians will review the applications.

-The stipend for a one-year predoctoral fellowship is $30,000, plus research and travel allowances.
-The stipend for a senior or postdoctoral fellowship is $45,000, plus research and travel allowances.
+The stipend for a one-year predoctoral fellowship is $32,500, plus research and travel allowances.
+The stipend for a one-year senior or postdoctoral fellowship is $47,500, plus research and travel allowances.
 The standard term of residency is twelve months, but shorter terms will be considered; stipends are prorated for periods of less than twelve months.

 Applicants should apply to the general Smithsonian Fellowship Program, found under the Office of Fellowships in the online application system (SOLAA), and not under the Museum’s name.
 Applicants should propose a primary advisor/supervisor from the Smithsonian American Art Museum to be eligible for a fellowship at this unit.
-Only one application is necessary; applicants will automatically be considered in all relevant award categories.
+Only one application is necessary; applicants will automatically be considered for all relevant awards.

 All applicants are encouraged to share their research proposals with potential Smithsonian advisors before submitting applications.

 Emily Dana Shapiro

 Application for the Smithsonian Institution Fellowship Program

 Application FAQ (pdf)

 For other Smithsonian opportunities: